Markovian Nash equilibrium in financial markets with asymmetric information and related forward-backward systems: Characterisation of equilibrium

-As we show in Section \ref{s:main} and \ref{s:eq} a pair $(H,Y)$ satisfying the above conditions exists for some admissible insider trading strategy and that it indeed constitutes an equilibrium.
+As we show in Sections \ref{s:main} and \ref{s:eq} a pair $(H,Y)$ satisfying the above conditions exists for some admissible insider trading strategy and that it indeed constitutes an equilibrium.
 In order to see that this equilibrium is indeed feasible, suppose that we have a pair $(H,Y)$ which solves the following system of equations:

 with $Y_0=0$ where $\beta$ is a Brownian motion on some given probability space and $Y$ is understood to be a strong solution of the forward SDE.
 Further assume that the transition probability of $Y$ possesses a smooth density, $p$.
-Then, the theory of filtration enlargements give us (see Theorem 1.6 in \cite{my}) that $Y$ solves the SDE \be dY_t= \sigma d\tilde{\beta}_t +\left\{ \sigma^2\frac{p_y}{p}(t, Y_t; 1, Y_1)-\frac{\sigma^2 \rho}{2 N}Y_t H_y(t,Y_t)\right\}dt, \ee where $\tilde{\beta}$ is a Brownian motion with respect to the natural filtration of $Y$ initially enlarged with the random variable $Y_1$ and, in particular, independent of $Y_1$.
+Then the theory of filtration enlargements gives us (see Theorem~1.6 in \cite{my}) that $Y$ solves the SDE

+where $\tilde{\beta}$ is a Brownian motion with respect to the natural filtration of $Y$ initially enlarged with the random variable $Y_1$ and, in particular, independent of $Y_1$.
 Thus, if $\tilde{V}$ is a random variable with the same distribution as $V$ and independent of $\tilde{\beta}$, we can replace $Y_1$ with $H^{-1}(1,\tilde{V})$ in (\ref{e:s3:Yenl}) and obtain the SDE

 Now, suppose that the solutions of this SDE are unique in law.
-Then, $\tilde{Y}$ will have the same law as $Y$, which yields in particular that $\tilde{Y}_1=H^{-1}(1,\tilde{V})$ and in its own filtration $\tilde{Y}$ follows
+Then $\tilde{Y}$ will have the same law as $Y$, which yields in particular that $\tilde{Y}_1=H^{-1}(1,\tilde{V})$ and in its own filtration $\tilde {Y}$ follows

 for some Brownian motion $B^{\tilde{Y}}$.